A trip to the Philippines is quite an adventure! We understand there are a whole lot of things you need to think about before you join us there.

 What we would point out is that the tourist visa issued for stays in the Philippines is valid for one month.
 If you decided to stay longer with us you would need to extend your Visa.
 This can be easily done, but would involve a day trip to Cebu City.
-Costs on this are not exactly clear (!!) but you can reckon on it being in the region of 3000 PHP (Approximately 60 Euros).
+See the question above in the ‘Getting Ready to Go’ section for more information about visas.

-The costs of extending the length of your expedition can be found on the Expedition Dates and Prices page.
+The exact costs of extending the length of your expedition would need to be discussed at the time but you can get an indication from the Expedition Dates and Prices page.

-Currently, all People and the Sea expeditions are limited to a maximum of six volunteers.
+Currently, all People and the Sea diving expeditions are limited to a maximum of six volunteers.

-In short, no. While on the island you get one day of in every six, so you don’t have a great deal of time to head elsewhere anyway.
-On that one day off, we do ask that all volunteers remain on Malapascua.
-If you don’t feel like just relaxing and taking in the island lifestyle, you are of course free to explore the Malapascua further.
+While on the island you get one day off each week (nearly always on Sunday), as well as every other Saturday (so 6 days off each month).
+This means you don’t have a great deal of time to head elsewhere.
+If you don’t feel like just relaxing and taking in the island lifestyle, you are of course free to explore the island further.
 It may be small, but there is still plenty to keep you amused, and it is a very welcoming place to simply wander around!

 Having completed the expedition, if you have more time, we would definitely recommend taking the opportunity to travel around the Philippines a little more – it is a truly remarkable country!
 Please bear in mind that if you choose to do this, you will need to obtain an extension to your Visa.

-Diving is the core focus of the expedition.
-No previous diving experience is required as the over the course of the first two weeks of you time on the island will undertake formal scuba diving tuition.
+Even if you have chosen to join us for a diving expedition, no previous diving experience is required.
+Over the course of the first two weeks of you time on the island will undertake formal scuba diving tuition.
 This will involve two courses: the PADI Open Water and PADI Advanced Open Water courses.
 More information on all aspects of the diving can be found on the Diving Info page.